 Save energy and reduce your fuel bills

-There are lots of free and low-cost things you can do to help you keep warm and save money but sometimes it’s difficult to know where to start.
+There are lots of free and low-cost ways you keep warm and save money but sometimes it’s difficult to know where to start.

-Our small steps are designed to help you make changes easily and cut your fuel bills!
+Our steps are designed to help you make changes easily and cut your fuel bills!

 Can my energy company help towards the cost of my bills?

-If you are worried about keeping warm this winter, it is worth finding out from your energy company if you are entitled to any help towards your energy bills.
-If you are on a low income (usually a total annual household income of £16,000 or less) or are in receipt of certain welfare benefits, and have a young child, you may be able to claim the Warm Homes Discount, which gives you £140 off your electricity bills this winter.
-The money isn’t paid directly to you; it’s a one-off discount on your electricity bill, or a voucher if you use a pre-payment meter.
+If you’re worried about keeping warm this winter it is worth finding out from your energy company if you are entitled to any help towards your energy bills.
+If you are on a low income (often a total annual household income of £16,000 or less) or are in receipt of certain welfare benefits, and have a young child, you may be able to claim the Warm Homes Discount.
+This gives you £140 off your electricity bills for the winter.
+The money isn’t paid directly to you; it’s a one-off discount on your electricity bill or a voucher.

 If you do think you qualify make sure you contact your electricity company to register for the discount.

-To find out if your electricity company is participating in the scheme you can visit the government web pages on the Warm Homes Discount Scheme.
+To find out if they are part of the scheme visit the government web pages on the Warm Homes Discount Scheme.

 Struggling with your water bills too?
 You may be able to reduce your water costs.

-If your water company is Thames Water you could be benefit from their Thames WaterSure Plus scheme if you receive one of the following qualifying benefits:
+If your water company is Thames Water you could be benefit from their Thames WaterSure Plus scheme.
+That would be the case if you receive one of the following qualifying benefits: